 So how do you get and hold that upbeat energy when something bad happens to you?

 The easiest and most effective way I know of is to “reframe” it.
 I believe I’m here on this Earth to evolve, spiritually and as a person.
 So I view everything that happens to me as a learning experience—and a chance to overcome a challenging situation.

 First of all, you have to accept the situation.
 Surrender to what is.
 Say “Thank you, Lord, for sending this valuable experience my way.”
 And then ask for help to learn from the experience and transform it into something good.

 Go on, ask for a miracle.
 Even better, expect miracles, and you won’t be disappointed.
 Just stay upbeat and look for opportunities presenting themselves to you in the following weeks and months.

-When I’ve approached challenges with this attitude of sincere gratitude and optimism, Spirit has never let me down, not once.
-I was fired twice in my life, and both times it turned out to be a blessing in disguise within the span of mere days.
+When I’ve approached challenges with this attitude of sincere gratitude and optimism, God has never let me down, not once.
+I was fired twice in my life, and both times it turned out to be a blessing in disguise when I looked at it in hindsight.

 On the other side of what may look now like a dark tunnel may be a very bright light.